 Lime Kiln Dust / LKD In Modification, Stabilization and FDR

 Use Lime Kiln Dust to modify wet, unworkable soils to meet geotechnical specifications for compaction and stability.
-The use LKD results in reduced plasticity of clay soils and minimized shrink swell potential after wet-dry and freeze-thaw cycles.
+The use of LKD results in reduced plasticity of clay soils and minimized shrink swell potential after wet-dry and freeze-thaw cycles.

 Lime Kiln Dust accelerates drying to meet optimum moisture content faster due to heat generated from the available calcium oxide (CaO).
 By accelerating drying, work can continue in cold, wet seasons eliminating downtime and keeping projects on schedule.